sudara/pamplejuce/README.md

 2. Populate the latest JUCE by running `git submodule update --init` in your repository directory.
 By default this will track JUCE's `develop` branch.

 3. Replace `Pamplejuce` with the name of your project in CMakeLists.txt line 5, where the `PROJECT_NAME` variable is set.
+Make this all one word, no spaces.

 4. Pick which formats you want built on line 8.